 Upcycle a 1/2 gallon milk container into a scoop and you will have a very handy tool.

 First off, be very careful to rinse this well.
 You don’t want the souring milk smell to attract raccoons, possums, or eeeek…snakes to your garden!

 I mark horizontally how “deep” I want the scoop to be.
 Then, diagonally mark off the two sides you want to cut away.
-You can do it so the handle is on the top or on the bottom.
+You can also do it so the handle is on the top or on the bottom.
 Whichever way is more comfy for you is fine.
 I marked all sides to show you what I mean, then cut it the way I wanted it.
-I cut with those same heavy-duty utility scissors.
+Finally, I cut with those same heavy-duty utility scissors.

 TOOL SEVEN: Carry-All For Garden Tools

 Finally, the last upcycled plastic bottle tool is a carry-all container for my hand tools.
 I constantly find that as I move throughout the yard that I leave things behind.
-With this carry-all, I can keep my smaller tools organized and waste less time retracing my steps finding where I left things.
+So, with this carry-all, I can keep my smaller tools organized and waste less time retracing my steps finding where I left things.